The Origin

-Haleakalā National Park, Maui, Hawaii
+Haleakalā National Park

-In 2022, I stood at the summit of Haleakalā in Maui, 10,000 feet above the clouds beside my girlfriend, Megan.
+In 2022, I stood at the summit of Haleakalā in Maui, 10,000 feet above the clouds.

-The sun dropped below the horizon, turning the sky to fire, then fading into the deepest black I’d ever seen.
-No city lights.
-No noise.
+No city lights, or noise.
 Just wind, cold air, and a vault of stars above us.

-And then it happened.
-I heard it.
+And as I was standing there, it happened.
+I heard something…

 Not a thought.
 Not an idea.
+And not in my head.
+I'll swear on anything you want.

 A voice.

 Clear.
 Certain.
 Undeniable.
+Out loud.

 God.